All plants used in this game were found within several metres of the building – even right up against it. All were recorded on March 29th 2010.

 Additions to the game: actions:

-7 people can play together simultaneously by reading their instructions first.
-They could be read their instructions one at a time.
-Or one person could read/be read the instructions and complete the actions.
+7 people can do their actions simultaneously by reading their instructions first.
+They could read their instructions one at a time.
+Or one person could read aloud the instructions.
 The plants could be found outside and the actions performed beside them.
 Or any other way you may devise to play.

 The 7 plants are: